milenakapralova/sp_website/observations.md

 ## Scheduling
 What if someone wants to follow a standard (8wk) pace for either SP1 or SP2 but start in blok 2?
-For now we are assuming students would simply start as soon as possible, following either of 3 paces (relaxed, standard, fast)
+For now we are assuming students would simply start as soon as possible, following either of 3 paces (relaxed, standard, fast).

 These are all the possibilities for SP1 (in bold are the options we are covering in planning):
 * Start block 1